-- 1. On those installations where BTU has authorized the use of a meter pack or bank, the top section of such equipment shall be located at the 51⁄2-foot level.
-In no case shall the mounting of the electrical enclosure equipment be less than one foot above finished grade. - 2.
-The meter pack shall have a factory means where BTU can install a BTU lock on the cover. - 3.
-Each meter shall have a properly identified disconnect mounted directly below or beside the corresponding meter. - 4.
-On multi-occupancy buildings, all meter socket lids and main service disconnect switches shall be plainly and permanently labeled and maintained by the owner as to indicate the building address and suite/apartment/condominium address served.
-Labels must be a minimum of 1.00" in Height and 2.50" in Width with engraved letters that are a minimum 1/4" high.
-The label shall identify the physical address, including the apartment, townhouse, office, suite, city and state.
+- 1. The meter pack shall have a factory means where BTU can install a BTU lock on the cover. - 2.
+Each meter shall have a properly identified disconnect means mounted directly below or beside the corresponding meter. - 3.
+On multi-occupancy buildings, all meter-can lids and main service disconnect switches shall be plainly and permanently marked and maintained by the owner with numbers and/or letters by the owner so as to indicate the building address and apartment/condominium address served.
+The markings must be either engraved phenolic nameplates or adhesive-type labels at least one inch high.
+Felt tip pens and label maker tape are not considered permanent marking.
+INK PENS/ MARKERS OF ANY TYPE ARE NOT ACCEPTABLE.